FreskyZ/fine/docs/ipv6.md

 ```

 by the way `tcpdump 'src host {client:real:ip} and dst port 8001 or dst host {client:real:ip} and not src port 22'`,
-need to specify port or else a lot of ssh traffic, by the way this condition don't need parenthese, but you can even add paren if need in more complex conditions
+need to specify port or else recursive triggering of ssh traffic,this condition don't need parenthese, but you can even add parenthese if need more complex conditions

 ```
 13:36:50.434586 IP CLIENT > SERVER: Flags [S], seq 1099056358, win 64240, options [mss 1412,sackOK,TS val 1109119823 ecr 0,nop,wscale 7], length 0